merlos/iOS-Open-GPX-Tracker/README.md

 # TODO

-- Check user location in background when app is not tracking
+- Do not ask for user location to the system when the user is not tracking the location.
-- Set map center and extension to tracked data after loading a tracked session.

 License
 ====================